icbc-counselling-vancouver-therapy-office.

 Many clients notice their confidence changes after an accident—whether it’s driving, working, or simply feeling like themselves again.

 Our work focuses on helping you gradually rebuild a sense of confidence, stability, and trust in your body and your life.
+If relationship stress has also been impacted, you can learn more about relationship counselling here .

 Recovery can take time.
 You don’t have to rush through it—we can move at a pace that feels steady and supportive.